 To build a referral program without hurting your recruiting culture, follow these tips:

 - Save referral incentives for roles that are tough to hire.
 Give employees an extra push to make referrals if you're having trouble finding strong candidates.

 - Articulate why you give different incentives for different roles.
 As soon as you give bonuses for some jobs and not others, employees will want to know why you're favoring positions.
 Provide visibility by explaining your rationale for different referral bonuses.

 4. Show off your culture with team interviews

 Involving your entire company in the interview process creates a better candidate experience and recruiter experience.
 Candidates get a better sense of your company culture by talking to employees about what it’s like to work there.
-As a recruiter, you get a more holistic view of candidates by hearing non-recruiter employees’ perspective on the applicant.
+Create an engaging atmosphere, use fun business cards, and always keep in touch with employees to establish a better company culture.
+As a recruiter, you get a more holistic view of candidates by hearing non-recruiter employees’ perspectives on the applicant.

 The key is to make it easy for employees to engage in interviews.
 Here are a few key ways to get more of your company involved in interviewing:

 - Plan your interview questions in advance.
 Have a script for every interviewer to follow, and you'll avoid repeat or weak questions in the interview process.
 Collaborate with hiring managers and other interviewers to figure out questions that are relevant for the role.
 For inspiration, check out these seven proven interview questions.

 - Coach interviewers to help them deliver questions.
 Even with scripted questions, you don't want hiring managers to sound robotic when they interview candidates.
 Offer to do a practice interview session with them to help them find a natural, conversational tone.